 The Better Business Bureau also accredits Eusoh with an A+ rating.
 The company is currently available only across the U.S., but they plan to expand worldwide, as they are one of the best pet insurance companies.

-#2.Embrace Pet Insurance: Best for Affordable, Basic Coverage
+#2.Embrace Pet Insurance: Popular For Affordable, Basic Coverage

 American Modern Insurance underwrites Embrace Pet Insurance, a Cleveland-based company.
 The company started out as a pet insurance concept and won the Wharton Business Plan Competition in 2003.
 Embrace sold its first pet insurance policy in 2006.
 Embrace now offers pet insurance to pet owners all over the country.